A Balrog in the Closet

 "Drink this, Legolas," he said, hoping it would work to calm him just as it had in the past.

-The Elfling looked at it curiously before turning to Thranduil.
+The Elfling gazed at it curiously before looking back up at Thranduil.
 "Is this what Naneth used to make for me?" he asked.

-Thranduil looked at him sadly.
+Thranduil looked back at him sadly.
 "Aye, Legolas," he answered quietly.
 "It will make you feel better."

 Legolas turned back to the mug and took a small, cautious sip of the hot tea, his short legs starting to swing back and forth on the high stool as he hummed quietly to himself.
-Thranduil, satisfied that he was going to drink it, went over to the counter and poured a glass of wine for himself, hoping to settle down for what he could feel was going to be a long night.
+Thranduil, satisfied that he was going to drink it, went over to the counter and poured a glass of wine for himself, grateful that Galion had still been awake at this hour and had brought the bottle up from the cellar for him as he hoped to settle down for what he could feel was going to be a long night.

 "What is that, Ada?"
 Legolas wondered, looking at the glass in his hand curiously.

 Thranduil was brought out of his thoughts by the question, and he slowly turned to face the Elfling.
-"This will not appeal to you, penneth," he told him, having the feeling that giving his son a sip of the wine would not be a good idea.
-"Drink yours."
+"This will not appeal to you, penneth," he told him, having the feeling that giving his son a sip of wine at this point would not be a good idea.
+"You may drink yours."

 Legolas, appearing slightly disappointed, took another sip of his tea.
 Thranduil watched him for a minute, a small smile appearing on his face as the prince once again began to hum quietly as he looked around the dark kitchen.
-The king took a sip of his wine, but as he continued to watch his son, his smile slowly vanished when he couldn't help but notice that Legolas appeared to be drinking his warm tea slower than he normally would.
+The king took a sip of his wine, but as he continued to watch his son, the cheerful look slowly vanished when he couldn't help but notice that the prince appeared to be drinking his warm tea slower than he normally would.

 "Does your drink appeal to you, ion-nín?" he asked quietly.

-"'Tis good, Ada," Legolas answered, taking a longer sip of the tea before giving him a broad smile.
-"Like when Naneth made it."
+"'Tis good, Ada," Legolas answered, taking a longer sip of the tea before giving him a broad smile. "'Tis like when Naneth made it."

-Thranduil sighed, but he forced a small smile on his face.
+Thranduil sighed, but he forced another small smile.
 "Good."
 He took another sip of his wine before he leaned on the counter and rubbed his tired eyes.
 He hoped Legolas finished his drink soon since he needed some sleep before he left early for Rivendell the next day.

 As time passed, Legolas continued to visibly get calmer as he drank the warm tea.
 Thranduil was finishing his second glass of wine when he saw the Elfling's head was starting to droop.
 He set his empty glass down before approaching the table his son was sitting at, glancing into the mug and seeing there was only a little tea left at the bottom.